Scott-Borecki/whether-sweater-api/README.md

 [![Stargazers][stars-badge]][stars-url]
 [![Issues][issues-badge]][issues-url]

 Whether, Sweater?
 API is the back-end architecture of Sweater Weather.
-Sweater Weather is a web application that allows users to check the weather forecast at their destination city.
-The front-end app communicates with this back-end app through an API, which in turn consumes four third-party APIs.
-Based on the estimated time of arrival, it displays the destination city's weather forecast.
+Sweater Weather is a web application that allows users to plan for a road trip by checking the weather forecast at their destination city.

+The Sweater Weather front-end application communicates with this API to perform the following features:

+- register a user
+- login a user
+- get the weather forecast at the destination city
+- get a website background image based on the destination city
+- get the estimated travel time to the destination city
+- get the destination city's weather forecast based on the estimated arrival time
+- get book recommendations based on the destination city

+This API consumes four third-party APIs and aggregates the data to return the requested information.

 ## Table of Contents